innoscollector/CUBIX-ICODED/README.md

 - **3 Impulse Gates (I1, I2, I3):** At 0°, 120°, 240° — equilateral triangle arrangement.
 These deliver microsecond pulses from high-discharge capacitors for excitation at the lowest magnetic resistance point in the rotation cycle.
 - **9 Harvesting Gates (H1–H9):** Divided into 3 triplets for distributed load balancing and capacitive recovery experimentation.
 Each triplet is angularly offset by **31.71°** from its corresponding impulse gate.

-The 3:9 ratio is a design choice for asymmetric interaction study.
-It is not a predetermined output efficiency ratio.
+The asymmetric 3:9 ratio is a specific design choice for studying switched reluctance and counter-EMF behavior under load, functioning strictly as a high-density energy conversion topology.

 ### 3.6 Vacuum Environment & Argon-Krypton Plasma

 The entire core operates inside the vacuum-sealed Ti-6Al-4V casing at **10⁻⁶ Torr**.
-In Phase 3, an Argon/Krypton plasma mixture is injected to investigate the effect of controlled ionic conductivity on the electromagnetic environment — specifically whether plasma presence measurably affects inductive braking dynamics at high RPM.
-This is an experimental variable to be measured, not a proven shielding mechanism.
+In Phase 3, an Argon/Krypton plasma mixture is injected to investigate the effect of controlled ionic conductivity on the electromagnetic environment — specifically whether plasma presence measurably affects inductive braking dynamics (Lenz-law counter-EMF interaction) at high angular velocities.
+This is an experimental variable to be measured, not a pre-claimed efficiency breakthrough.

 ---